- 1 - Program Services Committee Meeting - 4pm - Mrs. Sterna's Room

 What days is it acceptable for students to wear Spirit Wear?

 Student Supply Lists for 2017/2018

 Supply lists are here!
 Below is a flyer from the School Tool Box company.
 We will again be offering parents the option to purchase all needed school supplies through them.
-We will also be sending out next year's supply list for parents to individually purchase items.
-Thank you
+Make sure to submit your order early to give enough time to receive the supplies before the first day of school.
+You will also find below next year's supply list for parents to individually purchase items.

 Community Education and Clubs

 After School enrichment to meet the intellectual, creative and social need of each student.